 So, I leave you with this question: Are you able to reflect on a moment when you’ve been lost in next week’s meeting, or in last years break up with your ex, as opposed to being present in that one precious moment?
 By practicing noticing when we aren't present, we are more inclined to be able to let go of unhelpful thinking patterns, and return to the the one and only moment that actually exists.
 I challenge you to come back to your breath and body at least three times a day this week, for 30 seconds each time.
 In doing so, you are much more likely to let this moment be alive within you.

 Thanks for reading!
 Make sure you and your friends are signed up for the newsletter!
-Remember, if you or anyone you know, are seeking an English speaking therapist in Vietnam, feel free to contact me.
+Remember, if you or anyone you know, are seeking an English speaking psychotherapist (similar to a psychologist) in Vietnam, feel free to contact me.